 Hope you are still with me on this challenge.
-Keep working on! 🙂
+Keep workin’! 🙂

-    There are times that we stuff ourselves with too much lessons and ideas just to lead us overthinking.
+There are times that we stuff ourselves with too many lessons and ideas which just leads us to overthink.
 And that overthinking will paralyze us and then stop us from doing… again!

-    So better make sure that you just stuff yourself with enough lessons okie?
+So better make sure that you just stuff yourself with enough lessons okay?

 Okay then grab your copy of chapter 16 here and let’s do this! 🙂

 We are done on conceptualization in previous chapters and now our guru, Gary Halbert, is leading us on doing the actual work per se! 🙂 🙂 🙂

 It is so important to know the elements that our letter must have in order to close sales.

 As mentioned in Chapter 15, in order for us not to forget the elements, Gary Halbert has provided us the acronym AIDA which stands for attention, interest, desire, and action.

 Now get yourself ready and apply whatever we are going to learn today, okay?

 First and foremost, we have learned that the most crucial element of our sales letter is to grab our reader’s attention, and not just any ordinary attention but the right kind of attention that will get him interested as to what is stated inside that envelope.